Manu García (footballer, born 1998): NAC Breda (loan)

 On 9 January 2017, García ended his season long loan short with Alavés and spent the rest of the season with Eerste Divisie side NAC Breda.
 He made his debut immediately, starting in a 2–0 win over Jong FC Utrecht on 16 January.
 García scored his first goal for the club on 6 February in a 1–0 win over Dordrecht.

 García was loaned back to NAC Breda for the 2017–18 season on 30 June 2017.

 Toulouse (loan)

 García joined Toulouse on loan for the 2018–19 season.

 Sporting Gijón

 García rejoined his first club Sporting de Gijón on 19 July 2019, signing a five-year contract and becoming the highest transfer in the club's history, as they paid €4 million for his services.

 Return to Alavés (loan)

 On 8 July 2021, García returned to Alavés, again in the top tier, also on loan.

 Aris

-On 24 July 2022, Manu signed a four-year contract with Aris for a club record fee of €4,000,000.
+On 24 July 2022, García signed a four-year contract with Aris for a club record fee of €4 million.
 He scored his first goal in a 3–0 home win against Asteras Tripoli, on 8 January 2023.

-On 21 January 2023, the young Spanish midfielder scored his first career hat-trick in a comfortable 3–0 home win against Volos.
+On 21 January 2023, García scored his first career hat-trick in a comfortable 3–0 home win against Volos.